craftcms/docs/docs/nitro/2.x/how-nitro-works.md

 ### Sites

-Each site has its own PHP, Git, and npm+node version and can be independently configured to use [Xdebug](xdebug.md) or customized PHP [settings](php-settings.md) or [extensions](extensions.md).
+Each site has its own PHP, Git, and npm+node version and can be independently configured to use [Xdebug](xdebug.md), customized [PHP settings](php-settings.md), and [extensions](extensions.md).
 It exposes ports 8080, 9000, and 9003 to the proxy, which you can reach via the hostname on ports 80 (http) and 443 (https) from your host machine.

 ### Databases